pablotron/sha3/README.md

 you have [Doxygen][] installed, you can generate [HTML][]-formatted [API][] documentation by typing `make doc`.

+## Tests

+Use `make test` to build and run the test suite.

+The test suite checks each component of this implementation for expected answers and is built with several sanitizers supported by both [GCC][] and [Clang][].
+The source code for the test suite is embedded at the bottom of `fips203ipd.c` behind a `TEST_FIPS203IPD` define.

 ## References

 * [FIPS 202 - SHA-3 Standard: Permutation-Based Hash and Extendable-Output Functions][FIPS 202]